privacy-pal/google-docs-clone/README.md

 Clone this repo to your desktop and run `yarn install` to install all the dependencies.
 Then run `yarn dev` to start the application locally

+In another terminal, configure the connection to your Firestore database and start the server by running `yarn dev`

 Change the .env.example file to .env.local and fill the empty fields